Why Is Parental Involvement Important?

 Some swim schools teach swimmers in the water without parents from a very young age.
-Worldwideswimschool believes that parent interaction in the water until the age of 4 is very important.
+World Wide Swim School believes that parental involvement is important in the water until the age of 4.

 She has great confidence in the water and can kick and paddle on her own.
 Her mother is still a part of her swimming lesson so she can refine these skills by manipulating Lara’s arms and legs in the water.